A remarkable ‘boarding’ culture that is so compelling, day pupils don’t want to go home!

 Every Saturday afternoon there is a full programme of sporting activities which follow on after morning lessons.
 There are some brilliant social events hosted by the Houses throughout the year - a bonfire party, a summer fete, a barbeque to name but a few and these, together with the music, drama and sporting competitions keep the students extremely busy at weekends!
 They can also enjoy the school productions, DVD nights, Pearce Centre parties, junior discos and informal concerts - there is almost too much to choose from.

-To arrange a visit, or for any other enquiries regarding admissions and entry requirements, please contact our Registrar, Mrs Issy Hartnell.
+To arrange a visit, or for any other enquiries regarding admissions at the Senior School, please contact our Registrar, Mrs Issy Hartnell on 01225 721 133

 Give us a call: